mcnuttandrew/mcnuttandrew.github.io/src/text-chunks/about.md

 <br />
 <br />
-I'm on the academic job market (starting fall '22) looking for assistant professor and post doc roles in North America.
+I'm currently on the academic job market looking for assistant professor and post doc roles in North America.
 If any of these (research) topics are of interest, please drop me a line by email (mcnutt AT uchicago DOT edu) or on twitter (<a href="https://twitter.com/_mcnutt_/">@_mcnutt_</a>).